alberth8/PairingService/dockerInstructions.md

 ## Step 1: Create your Dockerfile

 Because I'm using the anaconda3 docker image, I don't need a `requirements.txt`, it's all taken care of for me.
-This is from their docker image
+This is from their docker image.
+What's below might not be up to date, so copy the equivalent parts from their most recent [Dockerfile](https://hub.docker.com/r/continuumio/anaconda3/~/dockerfile/).

     FROM debian:8.5
     MAINTAINER Kamil Kwiek <kamil.kwiek@continuum.io>